ink-carp/tiny_renderer/README.md

 # tiny_renderer
-A tiny_renderer based on the Rust standard library
+A tiny_renderer based on the Rust standard library <br>
+This repo is a rust implement for [tinyrenderer](https://github.com/ssloy/tinyrenderer/ "The repo address") of professor Dmitry V. Sokolov <br>

+## Dependencies
+This implementation requires no dependencies and only requires the standard library